Thailand

 Legal framework

 - Enhancement and Conservation of National Environmental Quality Act (B.E.
-2535) (Outside source: FAO)
+2535) (Translated in English; Outside source: FAO)

 Water quality standards